sergeymoryakov/sergeymoryakov/README.md

 ## About Me

 🚀 I've always been curious about flying and coding.
-After almost 30 years in aviation, from fixing planes to leading sales teams, I'm now excited to focus on coding again.
+After years in aviation, from fixing planes to driving sales, I'm now excited to focus on coding again.
 I'm updergoing a new adventure in web development and I'd love for you to join me.
 Let's discover what we can do together!

 🌍 Living in Helsinki, Finland, I'm combining my knowledge of aviation with my love for technology.

 ## What I'm Currently Doing

 🌱 I'm diving into web development now.
-My main tools are JavaScript, React.js and TypeScript.
-I'm learning a lot through Harvard's CS50 courses and a Front-End Development Bootcamp.
+My main stack includes JavaScript, React.js and TypeScript.
+I completed Harvard's CS50x class and a front-end development bootcamp.
 Every day, I'm getting better and enjoying this new challenge.

 ## Open for New Opportunities